Essential Tools for Remote Software Testing

 Email is not the best option here since it usually entails delays and does not have the immediacy of instant chat.
 Email is especially unusable when interacting with multiple people.
 Everyone with a job is aware of how a misplaced “Reply All” can cause havoc.

 Moreover, some quick workarounds might require real-time communication, and email might just delay it.

 Preferred Tool: Slack

 Slack is a popular platform used for text chats and video calls between teams and individuals in professional settings.
-It has become exceptionally popular and is equipped with numerous useful features – file sharing, integrations with other remote working tools such as Jira and Google Calendar.
+It has become exceptionally popular and is equipped with numerous useful features – file sharing, huddle, status updates, and integrations with other remote working tools such as Jira and Google Calendar.

 Slack also comes with a clean, intuitive design that makes it easy to navigate.
-Use it to ask and answer questions quickly, schedule one-on-one meetings or even have a bit of fun by creative non-work-related channels (food, film, anime, books, etc.).
+Use it to ask and answer questions quickly, schedule one-on-one meetings, or even have a bit of fun through creative non-work-related channels (food, film, anime, books, etc.).
 Slack offers hundreds of unique emojis, which come in handy when one has to get one’s point across (in non-professional discussions, of course).

 Much like the previous point, this one deals with the question of communication while remotely located.
 Team meetings are obviously best conducted on video, and even with one-on-one meetings, video chats are usually faster and provide greater clarity on whatever issue is being discussed.

 Video calls are also essential for interacting with customers, even when there is no pandemic.
 Not every customer is within driving distance, and every customer will consider themselves a priority if they are given video interaction for whatever issues they are facing.